 Make your own:

-There are plenty of clips on Youtube that show you how to make a face mask with a transparent panel:
+What about making your own clear face mask?
+There are plenty of clips on Youtube that show you how to make a face mask with a transparent panel.
+These face masks would be suitable for deaf people:

 Here is another clip: